pnsaevik/effluent/README.md

 The software is invoked from the command line as

-    python -m effluent config.yaml
+    python -m effluent config.toml

-where `config.yaml` is the configuration file specifying the simulation setup.
+where `config.toml` is the configuration file specifying the simulation setup.